Falling into You: Australia and rest of the world

 In Australia, it debuted at number one and spent four non-consecutive weeks at the top.
 It became Dion's second number-one album there, after The Colour of My Love.
-Falling into You was certified thirteen-times Platinum by the ARIA and has sold one million copies in Australia.
-It also topped the charts in many other countries and was certified Diamond, Multi-Platinum, Platinum and Gold around the world.
+Falling into You was certified thirteen-times platinum by the ARIA and has sold one million copies in Australia.
+It also topped the charts in many other countries and was certified diamond, multi-platinum, platinum and gold around the world.
 Additionally, Falling into You was the overall best seller at Hong-Kong's HMV stores.
 Falling into You has also sold over 17 million copies worldwide between March 1996 to December 1996 (9 months span).

 Singles

 Two songs were released in February 1996 to promote the album: "Falling into You" in Europe and Australia, and "Because You Loved Me" in North America, South America and Asia.
 In May 1996, "Because You Loved Me" was issued as the second single in Europe and Australia.
 "Falling into You" reached number one in Spain, number eight in Norway and number ten in the United Kingdom, and entered top forty on the charts in other countries.
 Much bigger success came with "Because You Loved Me", which peaked at number one in the United States, Canada and Australia.
-The song also reached top ten in many countries around the world, including number five in the UK.
-It was certified two-times Platinum in Australia, Platinum in the US and New Zealand, and Gold in the UK and Germany.
+The song also reached the top ten in many countries around the world, including number five in the UK.
+It was certified two-times platinum in Australia, platinum in the US and New Zealand, and gold in the UK and Germany.

 "It's All Coming Back to Me Now" was released as the second single in North America in July 1996.
 It topped the chart in Canada and peaked at number two in the US.
 In September 1996, "It's All Coming Back to Me Now" was issued as the third single in most European countries and in Australia.
 In France and Germany, it was released as the fourth single in early 1997.
-"It's All Coming Back to Me Now" reached number one in Belgium and peaked inside top ten in various countries, including number three in the UK.
-It was certified Platinum in the US and Gold in the UK, Australia and New Zealand.
+"It's All Coming Back to Me Now" reached number one in Belgium and peaked inside the top ten in various countries, including number three in the UK.
+It was certified platinum in the US and gold in the UK, Australia and New Zealand.